 So you like spicy condiments?

 Note – it’s important to wear kitchen gloves with any hot pepper recipe, but with chilies with habanero heat and above it’s critical.
 If you experience chili burn, look to one of these solutions.
+In fact, know them before hand if you use chilies often.

 - Cut the tops off of the habanero peppers.
 Leave the seeds and membrane in place for hotter pickled habaneros, or remove them to reduce heat.